csswizardry/CSS-Guidelines/README.md

 ## Layout

-All components we build should be left totally free of widths; they should always remain fluid and their widths should be governed by a parent/grid system.
+All components you build should be left totally free of widths; they should always remain fluid and their widths should be governed by a parent/grid system.

 Heights should **never** be be applied to elements.
 Heights should only be